mcharzat/ProjetMeteo/README.md

 This project uses npm package.
 Therefore run `npm run serve` in station folder.

+## Deployment

+You can use both services in the folder services to deploy the sonde and the station.

+You can
 ## Dashboard

 To see the dashboard, go to `http://piensg031:8080`.